 Your PhD journey is about more than your thesis; developing personal and professional skills is an important part of being a postgraduate researcher.
 Researcher development training is designed to help you develop the skills needed to undertake focused research, to write up and present your work, and it will also support you in developing your research career and exploring your options outside of academia.
 Accessing and attending training is also a great way to meet researchers from different schools and disciplines.

 Your training should be tailored to you and your needs and devised in consultation with your supervisor and reviewed on a regular basis.
-The Faculty Research Development teams, University Library and Careers Service offer an extensive range of training to equip you with the skills to complete your research degree and will support you in achieving your personal and professional development goals.
+The Faculty Researcher Development teams, University Library and Careers Service offer an extensive range of training, events, resources and individual support to equip you with the skills to complete your research degree and will help you in achieving your personal and professional development goals.

 So, whether you’re just beginning your PhD or you’ve been here a while, here’s a guide to where you can find resources and information to help you this academic year: